Thank you for spending some time on my website.

 After high school I headed to the banks of the Mississippi River to attend Winona State University where I received a degree in photojournalism.
 I spent the summer after college on Lake Superior doing an internship at the Duluth News Tribune.
 After a cold summer in Duluth I ventured east to Wisconsin for an internship at the Appleton Post-Crescent.
 The three month internship turned into a five year part-time job.
 While in Appleton I photographed for a variety of companies and publications.
 I also went on numerous road trips across the country visiting and photographing dozens of national parks.

 It was on one of my road trips in 2002 when I visited Maine and fell in love with the state.
 A year later I moved to Portland to attend the Salt Institute for Documentary Studies and fulfill a childhood dream to live near the ocean.
 Here in Maine I have worked for numerous publications including being the primary photographer the past 15 years for Mainebiz.
-My photography clients range from large companies like WEX to single entrepreneurs.
+My photography clients range from some of largest companies in Maine to sole proprietors.

 Since 2016 I have been an assistant adjunct professor at the University of New England teaching digital photography.

-I am extremely grateful to be able to make a living doing what I truly love for over 24 years.
-My dog Homer and I recently moved to a home in South Portland where I am learning to garden during the Covid-19 pandemic.
+I am extremely grateful to be able to make a living doing what I truly love the past 25 years.